zhiliang-lin/academic-lin/content/home/about.md

 Lin is interested in using quantitative methods to study human communication phenomena.
 His reseacher interests currently involve digital divide, knowledge gap, information diffusion, science communication and etc.

-Lin has grasped different research tools to boost his research, such as SPSS, R, CiteSpace, Ucinet and etc. He also has the basic knowledge of Python programming.
+Lin has grasped different research tools to boost his researches, such as SPSS, R, CiteSpace, Ucinet and etc. He also has the basic knowledge of Python programming.